flakjakk/working-band/docs/source/phase1.rst

 PA second
 ^^^^^^^^^

 Place the speakers up front and the mixing desk on stage, as close to the operator as possible.
-Run all the require cables and plug in.
-At this time the guitarists should be running power cables from the outlets.
-Power to the stage monitors should also be run now.
+Run all the required cables and plug in.
+At this time the guitarists should be running power cables from the outlets to where their amp and effects are to be situated.
+The floor monitors should be placed and power cables set up for them.

 Guitar amps third
 ^^^^^^^^^^^^^^^^^